hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 ##### Configure External Redis

-The updated application settings schema requires several new values in order to use an external Redis instance.
+The settings for the Terraform Enterprise application must also be expanded to support an external Redis instance:

 <table>